Chart Color Schemes

 Infrastructure

-Aspendale Gardens - Waterways has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Aspendale Gardens - Waterways has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects that could impact this area.
-Key projects include the Aspendale Gardens Shopping Centre Redevelopment, Rossdale Golf Course Redevelopment in Aspendale, The Strand Aspendale, and Dingley Village (former Kingswood Golf Course).
-The following list details those most relevant.
+AreaSearch has identified five projects likely to impact the area.
+Key projects are Aspendale Gardens Shopping Centre Redevelopment, Rossdale Golf Course Redevelopment Aspendale, The Strand Aspendale, and Dingley Village (former Kingswood Golf Course).

 Professional plan users can use the search below to filter and access additional projects.